 - Flow Maps (used to visualise origin-destination flow data)

 - Story Maps (used to follow a narrative)

 We want to produce content to help you with the creation of a visual or a map, so we are keen to know what you would like to see in our data visualisation mini-series.
 Thank you in advance for your feedback.

-Take a look at our #OSDeveloper blog series and stay up to date with our Developer content by signing up for our newsletter.
+Stay up to date with our Developer content by signing up for our newsletter.